wuzhengy/TAU/Republish.md

 ## The request life cycle:
 * When nodes A want to request a history data, A will put the hash into mutable data item and publish the mutable data and DHT get the immutable item after a timeout.
 * When other peer B read a mutable item from request channel, if B has such hash immutable content locally, the B will publish the immutable content; if not, B will make same request and DHT get the immutable item after a timeout. <br><br>
+## Mutable data item include two data parts:
+* a hash link: the target content
+* a referral public key: important for msg channel to speed up searching new messages